TM-62

-The TM-62 is a Soviet anti-tank blast mine made in many variants.
-It has a central fuze and typically a 7.5 kg explosive charge, but the variants vary greatly in detail.
+The TM-62 is a series of Soviet anti-tank blast mines produced in various variants.
+It served as the primary anti-tank landmine for the Soviet military.
+It has a central fuze and typically a 7.5 kg explosive charge, but the variants differ greatly in detail.
 The mine can be laid manually or automatically from a mine laying machine including the PMR-1, PMR-2 wheeled towed mine layers, the GMZ-3 tracked mine laying vehicle and the VMR-2 helicopter mine laying system.
-The TM-62 can be fitted with the same fuzes as the TM-72, which include MVN-72 and MVN-80 fuzes which are vibration and magnetism sensitive.
+The TM-62 can be fitted with the same fuzes as the TM-72, which include MVN-72 and MVN-80 fuzes, which are vibration and magnetism sensitive.
+The mine was used in the 2022 Russian invasion of Ukraine for antitank and antipersonnel use (as satchel charges).

-In a static test, the TM-62M proved capable of penetrating the hull of a Centurion tank, killing the simulated crew of animals inside.
-The mine was used in the 2022 Russian invasion of Ukraine where Ukrainian civilians helped to clear the mines from roads.
+Russo-Ukrainian War

+Both Ukrainian and Russian soldiers have been observed to use modified TM-62s as thrown satchel charges.
+In addition, Ukrainian forces have deployed drones equipped with modified TM-62 payloads for precision strikes.
+Strikes by a Russian UAV drone, the "Molniya-2," using a TM-62 mine as a warhead, have also been documented starting January 2025.